-Safe and Sound in the Cloud—How Akeyless Protects Your Secrets
+How the Akeyless Gateway Protects Your Secrets

-One of the underlying themes of the Akeyless Vault Platform is that we put the control of data in your hands.
+One of the underlying themes of the Akeyless Vaultless Platform is that we put the control of data in your hands.
 Applications are inherently leaky, especially in the cloud.
 So how can you trust a SaaS platform with a mission-critical aspect of infrastructure like secrets?
+We understand this challenge, so here at Akeyless we’ve created a lightweight container that sits on the organizational infrastructure, called the Akeyless Gateway.
+Easy to deploy, the gateway is an extension of the SaaS into the organization’s infrastructure, and it communicates with Akeyless via an outgoing connection.

 Simply, a SaaS that manages secrets needs to have access to internal resources.
 To accommodate that, an organization would need to open up ports for that SaaS to access elements of internal infrastructure.
 These ports are potentially accessible to malicious internet traffic.
 Instead of exposing these ports unnecessarily, the Akeyless Gateway only opens ports to our SaaS, eliminating traffic from unknown sources and reducing attack surface area.